ScrappyCocco/DirectX-DXR-Tutorials/6-DXRTriangle-Rework/CONCEPTS.md

 ```cpp
 Microsoft::WRL::ComPtr
 ```
-as it was in older tutorials, so all the code has been updated to use this pointers.
+as it was in older tutorials, so all the code has been updated to use this type of smart pointers.

-For simplicity, most of smart pointers used are in the file [InterfacePointers.h](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/blob/master/6-DXRTriangle-Rework/Project/Source/Dx12/InterfacePointers.h).
+For simplicity, most of these smart pointers used in the project are defined in the file [InterfacePointers.h](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials/blob/master/6-DXRTriangle-Rework/Project/Source/Dx12/InterfacePointers.h).

 # GLM `#define`
 This tutorial use glm for matrices and other mathematical operations.